knemerzitski/isikreg-javafx/README.md

 Run command `mvn test`.

 By default, TestFX runs headless.
-You can disable this changing `pom.xml` file:
+You can disable this by changing `pom.xml` file:
 from `<testfx.headless>true</testfx.headless>` to `<testfx.headless>false</testfx.headless>`.

 ## License